Affordable Tooth Extraction In Houston | Tooth Removal Cost 2020

 Dental extractions are a very common practice in the dental field.
 Most insurances will completely cover a simple extraction.
 Surgical extraction may have out of pocket expenses depending on the type of insurance plan that you have.

-Delta Dental Plus plan covers 80% for in-network simple and surgical extractions.
+Delta Dental Plus health care plan covers 80% for in-network simple and surgical extractions.